MaryamAsgarinezhad/obsidian/DevOps/Ansible.md

 write the tasks of the previous playbooks in distinct task files like this:
 ![[Pasted image 20240601110607.png]]

-- The task files need to be places in the directory of each server
+- The task files need to be places in the directory of each server group (like db_servers), which we define in the roles file.